 Operate the machine as normally done using the hopper lift and side brush lever to raise and lower the snow broom.
 The main brush and side brush should be raised.
-The main brush, vacuum fan and filter shaker switch should be in the (Main Brush On) position to drive the snow broom.
+Press the main brush and vacuum fan switch to operate the snow broom.
 The main brush and vacuum fan will not operate.
 The hydraulic fluid normally used to drive them is being diverted to the snow broom.